kitchWWW/sounds.pink/README.md

 ### turn motion into midi

 ## overview of product
 sounds.pink is a pipeline for harnessing AI to allow you to translate movement, emotions, and device orientation into midi control data.
-Thus, it consists of a web site ([sounds.pink](https://sounds.pink)) that takes your position inputs, and a desktop application that contacts the server and outputs this data as midi information.
+It consists of a web site ([sounds.pink](https://sounds.pink)) that takes your position inputs, and a desktop application that contacts the server and outputs this data as midi information.

 ## overview of code
 A couple of things live in this repo: